Program Dates &

 |Program Advisor:||Erica Sebastian|

 The Drexel Engineering Spring in Germany study abroad program is an exciting opportunity sponsored by both Drexel's Study Abroad Office and College of Engineering.
 This program takes place at Ruhr University in Bochum, Germany.
-It is open to both Chemical and Mechanical engineering students during the spring term of their pre-junior year.
+It is open to Chemical enginneering students in the spring term of their pre-junior OR junior years and Mechanical engineering students during the spring term of their pre-junior year.

 This unique hybrid program allows Drexel students to take a full course-load of engineering curriculum while studying in one of the most dynamic cities in Germany.
 Drexel students will be joined by Ruhr University students in some of their courses.
 Besides traditional engineering coursework students will be working with Ruhr University faculty in directed research and also have the opportunity to take a German language course.